fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 For pre-paid or post-paid models, see the article [Microsoft Calling Plan overview](calling-plan-overview.md).

-For pricing related to SMS usage beyond , see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone).
+For pricing related to SMS usage beyond , see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone). (to be updated with new pricing link)

 ## Considerations